xp-dojo/consumer-driven-contracts/INSTRUCTORS.md

 1. As a consumer, you now give this Pact to the data provider.
 This is the Consumer Driven Contract that the provider should adhere to.
 The provider should continuously test these pacts, opening up a conversation with any consumer where provider test fail.

+## As a service provider
+1. We want to know who our consumer are and what data attributes they need.
+1. We want to know that if we have to change the contract who we need to work with to change the APIs.

+## How to do it incorrectly
+1. We need to remember that the contract tests are just that, they are not about the actual data ... they are about the shape of the data
+1. These tests are as solid as their use.
+What we mean by this is if only a proportion of consumers use the contract tests then the end to end